stianloader/Starloader/README.md

 All code is licensed under the Apache 2.0 license, allowing you to redistribute the source.

-Additionally a few portions of our code (i. e. most of the selfmodification and extension system) was largely written by Minestom contributors, who have contributed their code under the Apache 2.0 license
+Additionally a few portions of our code (i. e. large parts of the selfmodification and extension system) was largely written by Minestom contributors, who have contributed their code under the Apache 2.0 license